 Unless you live under a rock, you have heard about the latest in the tragic school shooting in the US.

-As always, many people are declaring their horror and their deepest condolences with the friends and family; and so they should, showing compassion to those suffering grief is a form of kindness.
+As always, many people are declaring their horror and their deepest condolences with the friends and family; and so they should, showing compassion to those who are suffering grief is a form of kindness.

 But like grief and periods of mourning pass with time; so does the outrage that such an act could happen, also happen again.
 Then we once more become comfortable until the next tragedy and the cycle will begin again.
 This is a problem.

 The same questions are asked… and the same demands are made.